Family and Friends Impact Breast Cancer Decisions In a Positive Way

 More ways support can help

 Social support during a serious illness has other benefits.
-Having social support has been shown to be essential for helping to maintain physical and psychological health.
+Quality of social support, for example, is an important predictor of emotional well-being in breast cancer survivors.
 It may help to bolster resilience to stress.
-Published research that examined clinical studies found that social and emotional support from others can also be health-protective.
 Having support can influence individuals to make healthier choices.
-Given the lifestyle influences (obesity, dietary choices that increase fat levels, sedentary lifestyle) that raise the risk for breast cancer, a support team can also offer encouragement to the patient by supporting healthier lifestyle choices that can impact health during the treatment and post-treatment recovery and help lower risk of breast cancer recurrence.
+Given the lifestyle factors (obesity, high-fat dietary choices, and lack of physical activity) that raise the risk for breast cancer, a support team can also encourage the patient to make healthy lifestyle choices during treatment and recovery to help lower risk of breast cancer recurrence.

 It helps if the patient personally decides to bring a friend or family member to the doctor visits, but the suggestion can come from the health care professional.
 If the doctor recommends bringing someone to the visits, the patient may be more receptive to the idea.
 Though most of us value our privacy, especially when it comes to personal health issues, getting over that hump and enlisting a single person or several individuals to form a team could be a great comfort and an invaluable resource.